 - 1 participant from Milan, Italy

-- A total of around 180 local partners, organisers, City Makers and other involved persons from Bucharest and the Embassy of the Netherlands
+- an extra 20 invited participants joined the conference together with more than 160 local partners, organisers, City Makers and other involved persons from Bucharest and the Embassy of the Netherlands

 Transition and oasis in the South